 This is why we use Booking.com.
 Their FREE cancellation means you can book right away at the current price, but continue to monitor the prices as your trip draws near.
 That way if you find a better price (or hotel) you can cancel the original booking and rebook at the better price EVEN if that price is on Booking.com

-We have saved thousands of dollars over the years doing this, and have never had an issue, just make sure the hotel you are looking at offer FREE cancellation.
+We have saved thousands of dollars over the years doing this, and have never had an issue, just make sure the hotel you are looking at offers FREE cancellation.

 When to Stay in Oahu?

 The other big impact on hotel prices is the season.
 Again Occupancy rates are high year-round.
 However, you are going to find cheaper rates in the two, shoulder seasons.
 These tend to be more a case of you will pay the base rate and it just goes up in Peak season rather than big discounts, although they do happen.

-by the end of March the winter sun-seekers are heading off along with the whales, but the weather is improving and the Pulmari trees starting to bloom making spring wonderful time to visit.
+by the end of March the winter sun-seekers are heading off along with the whales, but the weather is improving and the Pulmari trees starting to bloom making spring a wonderful time to visit.
 Again once the Kids head back to school in September the summer peak drops and so do prices.
 September can be just as hot as July and August, October cools a little but is still excellent.
 November temps are still warm and you et the whales arriving, by December prices have begun to rise again for the winter peak.

 Getting Around Oahu on a Budget